Three-body decays of $\pi_{2}(1670)$ and $\rho_{3}(1690)$ via the Sill distribution: Results for three-body decays

-In order to theoretically describe them, we introduce the ``\text{Sill}'' spectral function $d^{\text{\text{Sill}}}$, which is chosen because of the following features: it is normalized even for broad states, it has a vanishing real part contribution of loop of virtual particles, and it takes into account the decay threshold.
-For further details, see Ref. \cite{Giacosa:2021mbz}. \\ Considering the spectral function for $\rho(770)$
+In order to theoretically describe them, we introduce the ``\text{Sill}'' spectral function $d^{\text{\text{Sill}}}(x)$, which is chosen because of the following features: it is normalized even for broad states, it has a vanishing real part contribution to the loop of virtual particles, it takes into account the decay threshold, and is rather simple to use.
+For further details, see Ref. \cite{Giacosa:2021mbz,Giacosa:2023xti}. \\ Considering the spectral function for $\rho(770)$, one has:

 where the definition of $\Tilde{\Gamma}_\rho $ is